 McCormack was arrested in New Haven, Conn., by Marshal Hamilton, on Sunday- evening, December 9, 1882, for breaking open and robbing a safe in Walpole, N. H., on the night of December 8, 1882.
 When arrested in New Haven he gave the name James Crandell.
 He was taken to Keene, N. H., on December 21, 1882, and upon an examination he was committed to await the action of the Grand Jury.
 He was indicted on April i, 1883.
 He pleaded guilty and was sentenced to eight years in State prison on April 12, 1883.
 Sam Ferris, alias Worcester Sam, was with McCormack in this robbery, but escaped after a desperate fight with the officers, who only succeeded in holding McCormack.

 Chief Byrnes made at least one mistake in introducing the record of Tom McCormick, i.e. the notion that McCormick shot “Big John” Casey during a dispute over the spoils of the robbery of the Kensington Savings Bank of Philadelphia that took place in February, 1871.
 The fatal shots exchanged by McCormick and Casey actually took place in New York in August, 1870, six months prior to the Kensington Bank robbery.

-Beyond those names, a plethora of other criminals have been cited as involved with one or the other of these crimes: Albany Jim Brady, John Kerrigan aka Johnny Dobbs; “Worcester Sam” Perris, John “Clutch” Donohue, Ike Marsh, Thomas Burns, Big John Casey, Curly Harris, Tom McCormick and John “Brockie George” Adams.
+Beyond those names, a plethora of other criminals have been cited as involved with one or the other of these crimes: Albany Jim Brady, Johnny Dobbs aka Mike Kerrigan; John “Clutch” Donohue, Ike Marsh, Thomas Burns, Big John Casey, Tom McCormick and John “Brockie George” Adams.